-Financial assets measured at fair value through profit or loss included in other financial assets relating to investments in beneficiary certificates, and the Group adopts valuation technique that is widely used by market participants.
-The inputs used in the valuation method to measure these financial instruments are normally observable in the market.
+Financial assets measured at fair value through profit or loss included in other financial assets relating to investments in beneficiary certificates, and the Group adopts valuation technique that is by reference to the redemption value of this investment provided by issuer that the portion the Group can redeem for cash.
+The input used in the valuation method to measure these financial instruments is the redemption value of the investment.